gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## But my database/dataset is not formatted in Darwin Core, do I have to change everything?

-Rest assured, you don't have to change your database/dataset dramatically. **The most important thing is to find the easiest and fastest way to adapt your database/dataset to import it in DAGI.**
+Rest assured, you don't have to change your database/dataset in a hurry. **The most important thing is to find the easiest and fastest way to adapt your database/dataset to import it in DAGI.**
 Using DAGI on a regular basis is the goal of this project.
-This way
+You can start by preparing an import file with Darwin Core headers and only the compatible data of your database, and later implement data cleaning and standardisation.

 <br>
 <div style="text-align: center;"><br>🔸<br></div>